www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_activity_feed.md

 | Attribute | Description |
 |-----------|-------------|
+| id | The internal Greenhouse ID of the activity feed note.
 | note | An array of notes associated with this candidate.
 | email | An array of emails sent to and from this candidate.
 | activity | An array of events associated with this candidate